 EQUIS by EFMD: European Foundation for Management Development Quality Improvement System

-3) Return on Investment: Also referred to as value for money by some business school rankings.
+Also referred to as value for money by some business school rankings.
 Rankings use different data points to calculate the return on investment, while some focus just on starting salaries and bonuses post MBA others also consider the cost of going to school (tuition + cost of living), foregone wages and increases in both pre-MBA and Post-MBA salaries.
 The period over which this return on investment is calculated also varies.
-While the QS Global MBA Rankings calculates investment over a 10-year period, the Financial Times Global MBA 2018 rankings calculate return on investment over a 3-year period.
+While the QS Global MBA Rankings calculates investment over a 10-year period, the Financial Times Global MBA 2020 rankings calculate return on investment over a 3-year period.

-6) Diversity: This is a qualitative measure of the business school environment.
-Business publications look at female students and faculty members, the percentage of international faculty overall at the business school, and the international mix of students in the MBA program to measure diversity business school rankings,
+This is a qualitative measure of the business school environment.
+Business publications look at female students and faculty members, the percentage of international faculty overall at the business school, and the international mix of students in the MBA program to measure diversity.

 Thus, due to a large number of factors that are considered in the process of ranking business school, it is important to identify the criteria which matter the most to you.
 That is the only way to identify if a certain business school ranking methodology aligns with your learning and post-MBA career goals.

-How to use business school rankings to identify your target business schools?
+How to identify your target business schools through rankings?